P2-718na/fresnel-coefficients-experiment/data/README.md

 - [run3-adjusted.csv](pi/run3-adjusted.csv): Adjusted third run, accounting for errors on the y-axis and initial angle offset (`7°`).
 Part of this data (tail, from `31°` included) is taken from `run3.csv`.
 The rest is taken from `run3-manual.csv`, to account for (most likely) corrupted data.
+- [run3-parabola.csv](pi/run3-parabola.csv): Data used for parabolic fit of Brewster's angle.
+Taken from `run3-adjusted.csv`

 ### sigma
 - [sim.csv](sigma/sim.csv): simulated data with parameters: `n1 = 1`, `n2 = 1.509`, `I_0 = 950`.